Data Science

 Julie Horrocks

 B.Sc.
-Mount Allison, BFA Nova Scotia College of Art & Design, M.Math., PhD Waterloo - Professor
+Mount Allison, BFA Nova Scotia College of Art & Design, M.Math., PhD Waterloo - Retired Professor, University of Guelph

 David Kribs